How to enter m#7 Chords?

 That is unnecessarily complicated.
 You can easily get a mM7 chord on any diatonic scale degree by simply switching the key to the corresponding relative mode and borrowing the tonic seventh chord from Harmonic Minor.
 So to get a cmM7 in Bb Major you just switch the key to C Dorian and borrow cmM7 from Harmonic Minor.
 Also in which universe is D a fifth up from C?

-You can access mM7 chords on non-diatonic scale degrees by switching the key to a parallel mode, then switching to relative Lydian and borrowing ♭iv from Phrygian Dominant.
-One of the five chords can be accessed by directly switching to relative Lydian and borrowing ♭iv from Phrygian Dominant.
-In a major key that would be ♭vii #7.
-So to get a cbmM7 (which is enharmonically equivalent to bmM7) in Bb Major, you switch the key to Bb Minor, then switch the key to the relative Lydian and borrow cbmM7 from Phrygian Dominant.
+You can access mM7 chords on non-diatonic scale degrees by switching the key to any parallel mode that has this scale degree and then repeating the process above.
+So to get a cbmM7 (which is enharmonically equivalent to bmM7) in Bb Major, you switch the key to A# Phrygian, then B Lydian and borrow bmM7 from Harmonic Minor.

 3 Likes